ROTEMPCO

 EQS

-When we sold Got Ethics to German EQS, I followed the trade.
+When we sold Got Ethics to German EQS, I was part of the deal.

-It became a hectic year with many changes, I tried again with management and planning.
+It was a hectic year with many changes, and I tried my hand at management and planning.

-In the first half, our small team succeeded in building a support portal to manage all our customers internally.
+The first six months our small team was successful in building a support portal to manage all our customers internally.

-The last half year, I helped transfer my knowledge to a number of new teams that were to prepare our product for the next trip.
+The last six months I helped pass on my knowledge to a number of new teams to prepare our product for the next part of the journey.

-It was instructive and hard.
-But I got to know some talented, beautiful people.
+It was educational but also hard.
+But I came to know some wonderful and talented people.

-I also found that I'm passionate about solving problems.
+I also found out that I am passionate about problem solving.
 Finding creative solutions to complicated tasks.

-Everything can be read, sometimes it requires input from unexpected edges.
-Sometimes pressure from deadlines, other times a creative environment.
+Everything can be solved, but sometimes it requires input from an unexpected source.
+Sometimes from the pressure of deadlines, sometimes from a creative environment.

 • .NET